Doubling down. Two mediators for one case?

-John Drath is a mediator with Judicate West in San Francisco, and has conducted over 700 mediations.
+John Drath is a mediator with ADR Services, Inc. in San Francisco, and has conducted over 700 mediations.
 With 40-plus years of experience defending personal injury and professional liability claims, he is a Certified Specialist in Legal Malpractice, a Fellow with the American College of Trial Attorneys, a member of ABOTA since 1983, and a past president of the Association of Defense Counsel of Northern California.

 Charles F. Hawkins is with ADR Services and specializes in resolving complex civil matters and catastrophic personal injury cases.
 Having handled in excess of 4,500 mediations, he has long been considered the preeminent personal injury mediator of Silicon Valley and the Bay Area and has been an active neutral for over 30 years.